balouf/Kleinberg/README.md

 # Kleinberg
-A Simulator for Greedy Routing in Kleinberg's Grid
+A Simulator for Greedy Routing in Kleinberg's Grid, written in Julia.

 This repository contains two NoteBooks :
 - *KleinbergsGridSimulator.ipynb* : the simulator